-Survey of information on preparation for marriage, including dating, courtship, engagement, mate selection, adjustment and parenthood.
-Time will also be spent on the study of families and how they function.
+Survey of information for preparation for marriage, including dating, courtship, engagement, mate selection, gender roles and rules, adjustment and parenthood.
+The course will also cover the study of families and how they function.
+Special attention will be given to how our changing culture and work demands bring about added stress and change to the family, causing increased dysfunction and crisis.
 ADVISORY: Eligible for English 250 and English 260.